powerssl/powerssl/docs/powerssl-apiserver/powerssl-apiserver_serve.md

       --metrics-addr string                      HTTP Addr (default ":9090")
       --no-metrics                               Do not serve metrics
       --no-tracing                               Do not trace
-      --tls-cert-file string                     File containing the default x509 Certificate for GRPC --tls-private-key-file string              File containing the default x509 private key matching --tls-cert-file --tracer string                            Tracing implementation (default "jaeger")
+      --temporal-host-port string                Host and port for this client to connect to (default "localhost:7233") --temporal-namespace string                Namespace name for this client to work with (default "powerssl") --tls-cert-file string                     File containing the default x509 Certificate for GRPC --tls-private-key-file string              File containing the default x509 private key matching --tls-cert-file --tracer string                            Tracing implementation (default "jaeger")